danielfelipegil/Cloud-ResPitch/demo2.md

-## Demo 1 - A Global Windspeed Visualization
+## Demo 2 - A Jupyter Python Notebook

-Today you'll bring online a web server server hosting a visualization of planet-wide wind speeds, based on the D3 JavaScript library.
-It was created by Cameron Beccario, and the source is at https://github.com/cambecc/earth
+Today you'll bring online a web server server hosting a Jupyter Python Notebook.
+This is a way of using the Python programming language from your browser, which is very useful for analysing and plotting data, and sharing the results with others.

 Let's go!